Attack-to-Mitigation PBQ Tables

 Shared admin account: use named accounts with TACACS+ accounting

-Evil twin: disable all certificate validation
+Evil twin: disable all certificate validation on clients

-MAC flooding: remove all switch port limits
+MAC flooding: remove all switch port security limits